 Udon Noodle Soup

-Let me talk about the stone bowl and why I bought TWO.
-Our niece wanted Christopher and I to try a new Korean fusion place near her home.
-That is where I had my first Bibimbap (aka BBB).
+I’d like to share why I ended up buying not one, but two stone bowls.
+Our niece took Christopher and me to a new Korean fusion restaurant near her home, where I had my very first bibimbap (aka BBB).

 Helpful tips